skeeto/elfeed/README.md

 displayed to the number immediately following the symbol.
 For example, to limit the display to 20 entries: `#20`.

+A component beginning with a `=` is a regular expression matching the entry's feed (title or URL).
+Only entries belonging to a feed that match at least one of the `=` expressions will be shown.

-All other components are treated as a regular expression, which means only entries matching this will be shown.
+All other components are treated as a regular expression, and only entries matching it (title or URL) will be shown.

 Here are some example filters.